 High levels of mercury in pregnancy may affect the development of a foetus’ brain and nervous system.
 As a result health professionals advise pregnant women to avoid fish with high mercury levels entirely – such as swordfish, shark and marlin.
 They are also advised to limit the intake of lower mercury fish such as tuna, salmon, trout and mackerel to two portions a week.

-So with all these preconception tips out the way, we will leave you with the greatest one of all…relax and enjoy this exciting time!
+So with all these preconception tips out the way, we will leave you with one of the MOST important…simply relax and enjoy your time together!

 For more pregnancy advice see our article Is it safe to exercise during pregnancy?